Richard Monk: Biography

 Richard Monk was born in Lancashire, England, and relocated to Hokianga with his parents at a young age.
-He was educated in California, and returned to New Zealand to work in the timber industry, setting up a joinery company named Messrs Monk and Morgan.
-Some time later Monk went on to organise the Union Sash and Door Company which he remained with unil entering into politics in 1881.
+He was educated in California, US, and returned to New Zealand to work in the timber industry, setting up a joinery company named Messrs Monk and Morgan.
+Some time later Monk organised the Union Sash and Door Company which he remained with unil entering into politics in 1881.

 He died at his home in Woodhill on 2 May 1912, aged 80, and was interred at Symonds Street Cemetery.

 Political career

 He represented the Waitemata electorate from the 1886 by-election after the death of William John Hurst to 1890 when he was defeated by Jackson Palmer; then from 1893 to 9 February 1894 when his election was declared void.
 He won the electorate again in 1896, and retired in 1902.